-Check your contents sum insured – use our online calculator to check it’s up-to-date and would be sufficient to replace all of your contents.
+Check your contents sum insured – use the online calculator on our website (provided by ‘Sum Insured Pty Ltd’) to check everything is up-to-date and that the cover you have would be enough to replace all your contents if you lost everything.
 For example, if you have downsized since setting up your policy, you may be paying for more cover than necessary.
-It’s also important your sum insured is updated when you accumulate more items, so you’re not caught short in the event you need to claim.
-Often, the extra bit of cover you could need, may not significantly increase your premium.
+It’s also important your sum insured is updated when you buy new stuff or upgrade your belongings (especially expensive items like a new TV or sofa) so you’re not caught short in the event you need to claim.
+Often, the extra bit of cover you could need might not significantly increase your premium.

 Review your excess – depending on what you think is manageable for your budget, you may want to review your excess.
 There are different excess options available, in case you need to make a claim, and generally the larger the excess, the smaller the premium.
 Remember, you’ll need to pay this amount if you make a claim so it should still be affordable.
 You should also take into account any additional excesses that may